niravmsoni/aspnetcore-httpclient/README.md

 		- This can be improved by removing temporary string assignment and directly reading content as STREAM and deserializing it DIRECTLY
 		- response.Content.ReadAsStreamAsync()

+		- For working with streams, we need it to be configurable.
+So, that configuration can be found here - https://github.com/KevinDockx/StreamExtensions/tree/master/src/Marvin.StreamExtensions